Sex and fertility after breast cancer treatment

 Contraception after breast cancer treatment

-If you’re fertile, or you might be fertile, it’s important to use contraception until your doctor tells you it’s safe to stop.
-Some treatments may affect a developing baby.
+If you’re having sex and you're fertile, or you might be fertile, it’s important to use contraception until your doctor tells you it’s safe to stop.
+Some treatments may harm a developing baby.
 For example, chemotherapy, hormone therapy and targeted therapies.

 Doctors normally advise you to wait a while after treatment before thinking about starting a family or having more children.

-As many breast cancers are helped to grow by oestrogen and progesterone, you will probably be advised not to take the contraceptive pill or use a coil (IUD) that uses progesterone.
+As many breast cancers are helped to grow by oestrogen and progesterone, you will probably be advised not to take the contraceptive pill.
+Coils (IUDs) are effective, but the types that that use progesterone may not be suitable.
 Ask your doctor about this.

 Emotional changes after breast cancer treatment